fhill2/legends-docs/docs/market-research.md

 | June 2022      | 5190        | [Reddit Post](https://www.reddit.com/r/leagueoflegends/comments/vjq47h/who_is_the_most_popular_champion_take_the/) - [GDocs Results](https://docs.google.com/forms/d/e/1FAIpQLSe-9ihTaKFpSoL_rapmvj9cHzRtnJPpJ7jrNco-lHHXvr6hRQ/viewanalytics)                                 |
 | September 2022 | 136         | [Reddit Post](https://www.reddit.com/r/leagueoflegends/comments/xpqvvk/results_of_league_of_legends_survey/) - [GDocs Results](https://docs.google.com/presentation/d/13W1MWgd7RT9RGkmwYr7_zsP1W2p1ParS/edit#slide=id.p1)                                                      |
 | June 2022      | 6500        | [Reddit](https://www.reddit.com/r/lux/comments/v9l0eh/help_me_please_with_a_school_project_40_seconds/) - [Reddit](https://www.reddit.com/r/leagueoflegends/comments/vc79xr/here_are_the_results_of_the_survey_i_asked_you_to/) - [Imgur Results](https://imgur.com/a/CpmLG7Y) |

+[^1]: When did you start playing League / using r/leagueoflegends? - [r/league Reddit Survey - 11501 Participants](https://imgur.com/a/faxtpHx)
+[^2]: How old are you? - [r/league Reddit Survey - 11501 Participants](https://imgur.com/a/faxtpHx)
+[^3]: What is your gender? - [r/league Reddit Survey - 11501 Participants](https://imgur.com/a/faxtpHx)
+[^4]: What country are you from? - [r/league Reddit Survey - 11501 Participants](https://imgur.com/a/faxtpHx)
+[^5]: What is your native language? - [r/league Reddit Survey - 11501 Participants](https://imgur.com/a/faxtpHx)
+[^6]: What server do you mainly play on? - [r/league Reddit Survey - 11501 Participants](https://imgur.com/a/faxtpHx)
+[^7]: Amount of games played - [r/league Reddit Survey - 11501 Participants](https://imgur.com/a/faxtpHx)
+[^8]: I mostly play League with friends - [r/league Reddit Survey - 11501 Participants](https://imgur.com/a/faxtpHx)
+[^9]: What other games from Riot do you play regularly? - [r/league Reddit Survey - 11501 Participants](https://imgur.com/a/faxtpHx)
+[^10]: What other non-Riot games do you play regularly? - [r/league Reddit Survey - 11501 Participants](https://imgur.com/a/faxtpHx)
+[^11]: What other consoles do you play on? - [r/league Reddit Survey - 11501 Participants](https://imgur.com/a/faxtpHx)
+[^12]: How optimistic are you about the future of League of Legends? - [r/league Reddit Survey - 136 Participants](https://imgur.com/a/faxtpHx)
+[^13]: I enjoy playing League / I enjoy playing League more than a few years ago - [r/league Reddit Survey - 11501 Participants](https://imgur.com/a/faxtpHx)
+[^14]: On a scale from 1 to 10: How happy are you with the balancing of the game? - [r/league Reddit Survey - 11501 Participants](https://imgur.com/a/faxtpHx)
+[^15]: What social media platforms do you use to follow and discuss League? - [r/league Reddit Survey - 11501 Participants](https://imgur.com/a/faxtpHx)
+[^16]: How much money have you approximately spent on League? - [r/league Reddit Survey - 11501 Participants](https://imgur.com/a/faxtpHx)
+[^17]: What is your main champion? - [r/league Reddit Survey - 11501 Participants](https://imgur.com/a/faxtpHx)